Relieves vaginal dryness due to menopause.

 - Yeast infection

-What to expect when you start Estrace Vaginal Cream (Estradiol Vaginal Cream)Skip what to expect section.
+What to expect when you take Estrace Vaginal Cream (Estradiol Vaginal Cream)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Apply Estrace Vaginal Cream (Estradiol Vaginal Cream) directly to your vagina once a day as instructed by your doctor.